futoin/specs/draft/ftn6_iface_executor_concept.md

 All actions are implemented through AsyncSteps interface ([FTN12: Async API](./ftn12\_async\_api.md)).
 For backward compatibility and/or complex logic, it is possible to make blocking implementation.
-Such implementations run in dedicated worker threads and receive only RequestInfo object reference.
+Such implementations run in dedicated worker threads/processes and receive only RequestInfo object reference.

 All true asynchronous implementation must implement special FutoIn AsyncImplementation interface to